SouthState Corp Takes $35,000 Position in Laboratory Co. of America Holdings (NYSE:LH)

-SouthState Corp purchased a new stake in shares of Laboratory Co. of America Holdings (NYSE:LH) in the 3rd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The fund purchased 125 shares of the medical research company’s stock, valued at approximately $35,000.
+SouthState Corp bought a new stake in Laboratory Co. of America Holdings (NYSE:LH) in the third quarter, according to the company in its most recent Form 13F filing with the SEC.
+The fund bought 125 shares of the medical research company’s stock, valued at approximately $35,000.

-Several equities analysts recently issued reports on the stock.
-Zacks Investment Research raised shares of Laboratory Co. of America from a “hold” rating to a “buy” rating and set a $304.00 price objective on the stock in a report on Tuesday, November 2nd.
-Mizuho lifted their price objective on shares of Laboratory Co. of America from $332.00 to $354.00 and gave the company a “buy” rating in a report on Monday, December 20th.
-Morgan Stanley lifted their price target on shares of Laboratory Co. of America from $377.00 to $380.00 and gave the stock an “overweight” rating in a report on Friday, December 17th.
-Wells Fargo & Company lifted their price target on shares of Laboratory Co. of America from $330.00 to $340.00 and gave the stock an “overweight” rating in a report on Tuesday, December 14th.
-Finally, Credit Suisse Group lifted their price target on shares of Laboratory Co. of America from $336.00 to $338.00 and gave the stock an “outperform” rating in a report on Monday, November 1st.
-Thirteen equities research analysts have rated the stock with a buy rating, According to data from MarketBeat.com, Laboratory Co. of America has a consensus rating of “Buy” and a consensus target price of $324.52.
+A number of research analysts recently issued reports on LH shares.
+Wells Fargo & Company boosted their price target on Laboratory Co. of America from $330.00 to $340.00 and gave the company an “overweight” rating in a report on Tuesday, December 14th.
+Zacks Investment Research upgraded Laboratory Co. of America from a “hold” rating to a “buy” rating and set a $304.00 price target on the stock in a report on Tuesday, November 2nd.
+Credit Suisse Group upped their target price on Laboratory Co. of America from $336.00 to $338.00 and gave the stock an “outperform” rating in a report on Monday, November 1st.
+Morgan Stanley upped their target price on Laboratory Co. of America from $377.00 to $380.00 and gave the stock an “overweight” rating in a report on Friday, December 17th.
+Finally, Mizuho upped their target price on Laboratory Co. of America from $332.00 to $354.00 and gave the stock a “buy” rating in a report on Monday, December 20th.
+Thirteen investment analysts have rated the stock with a buy rating, According to data from MarketBeat.com, Laboratory Co. of America currently has a consensus rating of “Buy” and a consensus target price of $324.52.

-Laboratory Co. of America (NYSE:LH) last announced its quarterly earnings data on Wednesday, October 27th.
-The medical research company reported $6.82 earnings per share for the quarter, beating analysts’ consensus estimates of $4.92 by $1.90.
-The firm had revenue of $4.06 billion for the quarter, compared to analyst estimates of $3.63 billion.
-Laboratory Co. of America had a net margin of 16.69% and a return on equity of 31.56%.
-The business’s quarterly revenue was up 4.3% compared to the same quarter last year.
-During the same period in the previous year, the company earned $8.41 earnings per share.
-As a group, research analysts anticipate that Laboratory Co. of America Holdings will post 27.71 EPS for the current fiscal year.
+Laboratory Co. of America (NYSE:LH) last posted its quarterly earnings results on Wednesday, October 27th.
+The medical research company reported $6.82 earnings per share for the quarter, topping the consensus estimate of $4.92 by $1.90.
+The company had revenue of $4.06 billion for the quarter, compared to the consensus estimate of $3.63 billion.
+Laboratory Co. of America had a return on equity of 31.56% and a net margin of 16.69%.
+The firm’s quarterly revenue was up 4.3% compared to the same quarter last year.
+During the same quarter in the prior year, the business posted $8.41 EPS.
+As a group, equities analysts expect that Laboratory Co. of America Holdings will post 27.71 EPS for the current year.

 Laboratory Co. of America Profile